 - Providing all students access to fully credentialed teachers, instructional materials that align with state standards, and safe facilities; - Implementation of and student access to state academic content and performance standards; - 3.
-Parent involvement and participation and family engagement; - Improving student achievement and outcomes along multiple measures; - 5.
+Parent involvement and participation and family engagement; - 4.
+Improving student achievement and outcomes along multiple - measures; - 5.
 Supporting student engagement; - 6.
-Highlighting school climate and connectedness; - Ensuring all students have access to a broad course of study; Measuring other important student outcomes related to required - areas of study; Coordinating instruction for expelled students: and - 9.
-Coordinating instruction for experied students - 10.
+Highlighting school climate and connectedness;

+- 7. Ensuring all students have access to a broad course of study; - Measuring other important student outcomes related to required areas of study; - 9.
+Coordinating instruction for expelled students; and - 10.
 Coordinating services for foster children.